temporalio/sdk-python/README.md

 from temporalio.client import Client

 async def main():
-  # Create client connected to server at the given address
+  # Create client connected to server at the given address and namespace
   client = await Client.connect("http://localhost:7233", namespace="my-namespace")

   # Start a workflow